meetecho/janus-gateway/README.md

 > **Note well:** this is the main branch for the `0.x` version of Janus, which is considered legacy.
 If you want to check a more recent version of Janus instead (e.g., `1.x`, a.k.a. "multistream") click [here](https://github.com/meetecho/janus-gateway) instead.

 If you have questions on Janus, or wish to discuss Janus with us and other users, please join our [meetecho-janus](https://groups.google.com/forum/#!forum/meetecho-janus) Google Group.
-If you encounter bugs, please submit an issue on [GitHub](https://github.com/meetecho/janus-gateway/issues): make sure you read the [guidelines](.github/ISSUE_TEMPLATE.md) before opening an issue, though.
+If you encounter bugs, please submit an issue on [GitHub](https://github.com/meetecho/janus-gateway/issues): make sure you read the [guidelines](.github/CONTRIBUTING.md) before opening an issue or a pull request, though.

 ## Dependencies